Live Virtual Conference: December 5, 2020 – December 9, 2020

-This activity is designed for general and geriatric psychiatrists, nurse practitioners, physician assistants, nurses, psychologists, social workers and other mental health professionals interested in treating patients with Alzheimer’s Disease, Women’s Mental Health, Depression, Schizophrenia, Mood Disorders, Suicide, Traumatic Brain Injury, Psychopharmacology, Gun Violence & Mass Shootings, Behavioral Addiction, Eating Disorders and Physician Burnout.
+This activity is intended for pediatric, general and geriatric psychiatrists, nurse practitioners, physician assistants, nurses, psychologists, social workers and other mental health professionals engaged in the care of patients with ADHD, Alzheimer’s Disease, Women’s Mental Health, Depression, Psychosis, Hallucinations, Adult and Pediatric Anxiety and Mood Disorders, College Mental Health, Addiction, Geriatric Psychiatry, Insomnia and Sleep Disorders, and Personality Disorder.

 Joint Accreditation Statement

-The maximum number of hours awarded for this Continuing Nursing Education activity is 21 (18 for the general sessions and 3 for attending the pre-conference workshops) contact hours.
+The maximum number of hours awarded for this Continuing Nursing Education activity is 22 contact hours.
 Pharmacotherapy contact hours for Advance Practice Registered Nurses to be determined and will be indicated on your certificate.

 At the conclusion of this activity, participants should be able to:

 - Recognize overlapping symptoms and devise an approach to address the individual patient’s comorbidities

 - Diagnose and treat multiple psychiatric disorders